menglishca/keyin-course-notes/content/fullstack/qaps/qap-2/_index.md

 - **Functionality**:
   - Create a function to check the correctness of a question.
-  - Create a function to generate a new question.
+  - Create a function to generate a new multiplication, division, addition or subtraction question

 - **Unit Tests**:
   - Write unit tests to verify: